[no picture yet]

 The rest of the War

 Sometime after September 1862 he was promoted to Captain, to date officially from 27 June 1862.
-He served with the AOP until after the battle of Gettysburg, when he was on duty in the defences of Washington.
+He served with the Army of the Potomac until after the battle of Gettysburg, then in the defenses of Washington, DC.
+He was brevetted Major on 13 December 1862 for gallant and meritorious service in the battles of Antietam and Shepherdstown Ford, MD, and Fredericksburg, VA; and Lieutenant Colonel on 3 May 1863 for the battle of Chancellorsville, VA.

 After the War

-In 1865 he continued in US Army service, assigned to the United States Military Academy, where he remained for four years as assistant professor of geography, history, ethics, and drawing.
-During the ten years that followed he served principally on frontier duty, becoming, on 15 December 1880, major of the 18th Infantry.
+He continued in Regular US Army service, assigned to the United States Military Academy, where he remained for four years as assistant professor of geography, history, ethics, and drawing.
+During the ten years that followed he served principally on frontier duty, becoming, on 15 December 1880, Major of the 18th US Infantry.

 From 1881 to 1886 he was chief of the department of law at the US Infantry and Cavalry School in Leavenworth, Kansas.
-On 1 March 1886 he was promoted Lieutenant Colonel of the 21st Infantry, to Colonel of the 17th Infantry on 1 Aug 1891, and Brigadier General of Volunteers 4 May 1898 during Spanish-American War service.
+On 1 March 1886 he was promoted Lieutenant Colonel of the 21st Infantry, then to Colonel of the 17th Infantry on 1 Aug 1891, and, finally, appointed Brigadier General of Volunteers on 4 May 1898 during the Spanish-American War.

 Birth